costajob/app-servers/README.md

 ### Wrk
 I used [wrk](https://github.com/wg/wrk) as the loading tool.
-I measured each application server three times, picking the best lap (apart from JVM where warm it up).
+I measured each application server three times, picking the best lap (apart for JVM that demands warm-up).
 Here is the common script i used:

 ```